© 2026 KAWC, PO Box 929, Yuma, AZ 85366, info@kawc.org, 877-838-5292

 Bishop-Elect James Misko has been appointed to the Roman Catholic Diocese of Tucson by Pope Leo XIV.
 The diocese includes Yuma and La Paz counties.

-Pope Leo XIV has appointed Bishop-elect James Misko as the next bishop for the Roman Catholic Diocese of Tucson, diocesan officials announced earlier today.
+Pope Leo XIV has appointed Bishop-elect James Misko as the next bishop for the Roman Catholic Diocese of Tucson, diocesan officials announced Monday.

 The Diocese of Tucson includes Yuma and La Paz counties.